 The Hope Cemetery does not disappoint; you could easily meander for hours and hours to see what the locals have created.
 Many headstones are unique and were designed to show something from the deceased person’s life.

-A number of these headstones have sad stories to go with them; this is ironically true of Elia Corti, who was a partner, gifted sculpter, and stone cutter for one of the largest monument manufacturers in the United States: Novelli & Corti.
+A number of these headstones have sad stories to go with them; this is ironically true of Elia Corti, who was a partner, gifted sculptor, and stone cutter for one of the largest monument manufacturers in the United States: Novelli & Corti.
 He became an unwilling victim to what the papers described as the “Granite Street fracas.”

 It was a heated time in the granite community.
 After the Civil War, the United States saw a major influx of European immigrants between 1880-1920.
 The town of Barre received families from Italy who brought knowledge of sculpting and stone cutting with them.
 Unfortunately, their working conditions were no better than slavery and they were often targets for oppression and harassment.

-In Barre, the Anarchist movement was well underway; the town was a home for many European workers from Scotland, Spain, and Italy and with them they brought a desire for freedom of thought and the idea of stateless societies where no man rules over another.
+In Barre, the Anarchist movement was well underway; the town was a home for many European workers from Scotland, Spain, and Italy and with them, they brought a desire for freedom of thought and the idea of stateless societies where no man rules over another.

 “Eli Corti, junior member of the granite statuary cutting firm of Novelli & Corti, was shot in the stomach and mortally wounded at a meeting in the socialist building on Granite Street Saturday evening… Corti died at midnight last night at Heaton Hospital, Montpelier, having lived about 30 hours after he received the bullet.
 The shooting occurred at 7:15 o’clock Saturday evening and was the outcome of a general discussion between socialist and anarchists present.” – Barre Daily Times (October 5, 1903)